dotnet/runtimelab/docs/design/coreclr/botr/managed-type-system.md

 ## Hash codes within the type system

 An interesting property of the type system lays in its ability to compute hash codes that can be reliably computed for any type or method represented within the system at compile time and at runtime.
-Having the same hash code available at both compile time and runtime is leveraged to build high performance lookup tables used by the CoreRT runtime.
+Having the same hash code available at both compile time and runtime is leveraged to build high performance lookup tables in AOT compiled code.
 The hash code is computed from type names and gets preserved as part of the runtime data structures so that it's available in situations when the type name has been optimized away by the compiler.

 ## Throwing exceptions from the type system